ComputationalThermodynamics/MAGEMin_C.jl/docs/src/MAGEMin_C/tutorials.md

 !!! note
     - Examples 1 to 7 are simple exercises to make you familiar with the the various options available for the calculation
-    - Examples 8 to 9 are more advanced and some basic background in `Julia` programming are recommanded
+    - Examples 8 to 10 are more advanced and some basic background in `Julia` programming are recommanded

+## Quickstart examples

-## E.1 - Predefined compositions
+### E.1 - Predefined compositions
 This is an example of how to use it for a predefined bulk rock composition:
 ```julia
 using MAGEMin_C